swcarpentry/matlab-novice-inflammation/episodes/02-scripts.md

 is just a text file with a `.m` extension.
 We've written commands to load data from a `.csv` file and displays some statistics about that data.
-Let's put those commands in a script called `analyze.m`:
+Let's put those commands in a script called `analyze.m`, which we'll save in our current directory,`matlab-novice-inflammation`:

 ~~~
 % script analyze.m